Co-Parenting Counseling Alternatives

 Co-Founder & Licensed Therapist

 Cindy is a Licensed Marriage and Family Therapist with extensive experience in high-conflict co-parenting, family dynamics, and interpersonal conflict.
 She leads Two Paths' expert clinical review, personally assessing each requested situation and writing focused, professional guidance.
+For many users she functions as both a co-parenting counselor and a divorce coach: someone licensed who can read a specific situation and help you decide what to do next.

 Her clinical framework also shapes the structure of every response the app generates, so the on-demand reviews and the AI guidance both reflect the same therapeutic perspective on conflict and communication.
+Cindy's LMFT credential is recognized by the American Association for Marriage and Family Therapy.

 How an LMFT review works in Two Paths